 Andrew Lyons - CFO and Board Member

-Andrew Lyons has over 30 years of experience in program and project management in the public market, financial, and technology sectors.
-He holds a BSc(CS) Cand BBA from the University of New Brunswick, an MBA from the University of Ottawa, and a PMP from the Project Management Institute.
-Andrew is well-versed in corporate governance of organizations in the private, public, and non-profit fields and has worked with the private sector, public companies, and governments involving scope, budgeting, capital funding, and project management.
-Recently, he has consulted with several mining companies, worked with senior management and boards, and negotiated on the use of proceeds.
-Andrew was on the advisory board of two Canadian mining companies: Lida Resources before it went public and currently Lakestone Resources.
-Andrew brings proven leadership working at a C-suite senior management level with corporate experience in the mining sector, utilizing his over 35 years of experience as an independent consultant to help drive business forward through development and implementation of enterprise-wide information technology solutions.
-He most recently consulted with several mining company senior boards to refocus their operations and streamline costs.
+Andrew has over 30 years' experience in program and project management in the public markets, financial and technology sectors.
+He holds a BSc(CS) and BBA from the University of New Brunswick, an MBA from the University of Ottawa.
+Andrew is well versed in corporate governance of organizations in the private, public, and non-profit, and has worked with private, public companies and governments, involving scope, budgeting, capital funding, and project management.
+Andrew brings proven leadership working at C suite senior management level with corporate experience in the mining sector, utilizing his over 35 years experience as an independent consultant.

 Victor Cantore - Advisor

-Victor Cantore is currently the President, CEO, and Director of Amex Exploration.
+Victor Cantore is currently the president, CEO, and director of Amex Exploration.
 Cantore is a seasoned capital markets professional specializing in the resource and hi-tech sectors.
-Having begun his career in 1992 as an investment advisor and then moving into management roles at both public and private companies, he has more than 20 years of advisory and leadership experience.
-During his career, he has organized and structured numerous equity and debt financings, mergers and acquisitions, joint venture partnerships, and strategic alliances.
-Finally, Cantore serves on the boards of various companies both private and public.
+He has more than 20 years of advisory and leadership experience having begun his career in 1992 as an investment advisor and then moving into management roles at both public and private companies.
+During his career he has organized and structured numerous equity and debt financings, mergers and

-Dr. Feinstein is an Arizona-based Economic Geologist and Consultant with more than 15 years of experience leading mineral exploration projects for clients in the USA, Mexico, and Canada.
+Dr. Michael Feinstein is an Arizona-based economic geologist and consultant with more than 15 years of experience leading mineral exploration projects for clients in the US, Mexico, and Canada.
 As founder and primary of MineOro Explorations, he has managed the exploration and evaluation of more than 40 properties.
-He has significant experience with Tertiary Volcanics and Low-Sulphidation Epithermal Vein Systems and has worked in Applied Field Geology, Ore Deposit Genetics, and 3D GIS.
-During an exploration project in Alaska, Michael identified previous drill errors and conceptualized the development of the currently-running Dawson Gold Mine on Prince of Wales Island.
-A mineral exploration initiative he led in Arizona generated the Chloride Gold Project, which is currently being explored.
-Fluent in English and Spanish, his favorite quotations are “discoveries are made in the field” and “whoever sees the most rock wins.”
+He has significant experience with tertiary volcanics and low-sulphidation epithermal vein systems and has worked in applied field geology, ore deposit genetics, and 3D GIS.

 - EXCITING upcoming projects!